shpml/fundamentals/06_chapter/03_exercise.md

 #### Getting started

 You'll be using the code editor below.
+Copy and paste the code from the previous exercise in so that you have code to work with.
 As usual, **don't forget to fork and save your JSBin link.** You'll be reusing the code to continue building on the exercise in the next unit.

 Take a look at the starter code in the editor below first.

-<a class="jsbin-embed" href="http://jsbin.com/mihixa/1/embed?html,css&height=600px">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.11"></script>
+<a class="jsbin-embed" href="http://jsbin.com/tifivo/embed?html,css,outputheight=600px">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.12"></script>

 #### Part 1: Web Fonts